The Alameda County Workforce Development Board

 Our vision is to create the best workforce development system that benefits both employers and job seekers.

-To provide employers and job seekers with universal access to tools, resources, and services that assists them with obtaining employment and business goals.
+Our mission is to provide employers and job seekers with universal access to tools, resources, and services that assist them with obtaining employment and business goals.

 Our goal is to help job seekers and businesses remain resilient through the COVID-19 pandemic.
 Learn about services available to job seekers, workers, youth and young adult participants, and businesses.